User Manual

 Figure 4: The tab Workflow with the dialog Connect to Workflow open

-The following functions are available for connecting to the Workflow and searching for, checking in and checking out Print Items:
+The following functions are available for connecting to the Workflow and for searching, checking in and checking out Print Items:

-- Server [7] – Click the button Connect [9] to connect to a Workflow by entering your access data such as Host, Port and Password.
+• Server [7] – Click the button Connect [9] to connect to a Workflow by entering your access credentials, such as Host, Port, and Password.

-- Status [8] – Once the connection to the Workflow is active, the list of available Print Items is displayed.
-You can sort them by Status [8] set the sort order to ascending or descending, and filter them by specific Parameters.
-You can also define individual Search Criteria and update the view.
+• Status [8] – Once connected to the Workflow, a list of available Print Items is displayed.
+You can sort the list by Status [8], choose ascending or descending order, and filter them by specific Parameters.
+You can also define custom Search Criteria and refresh the view.

 Article Update: PDF Editor 1.12.13 – 06/2025